 All Fire Survivors – Much of this information will be useful to you.
-I will try to reorganize this page to be more useful to those outside of Sonoma County, but for now, please read through to see how forming or joining a neighborhood group is very valuable for fire survivors.
+I will try to reorganize this page to be more useful to those outside of Sonoma County, but for now, please read below to see how forming or joining a neighborhood group is very valuable for fire survivors.

-From a Tubbs Fire Survivor: You will learn so much from others as you go through the rebuilding process.
+From Tubbs Fire Survivors: You will learn so much from others as you go through the rebuilding process.
 We all have our strengths so share yours and use those of others.
 The amount of time that you will spend on the rebuild, insurance, recovery process is staggering, so pooling all your resources is extremely helpful.
 This will also have a secondary function of providing emotional support simply by “being” with others in the same boat.
 Email groups are great.
 Enlist the help of “standing” neighbors if necessary.
 A “standing” neighbor hosts my neighborhood’s email group and a few insureds groups.

 Not sure what district you are in?
 See https://sonomacounty.ca.gov/Board-of-Supervisors/Supervisorial-District-Map/